 How do you know which one is right for you?
-For personalized treatment recommendations, we recommend consulting one of our leading vein specialists at USA Vein Clinics.
+We recommend consulting one of our leading vein specialists at USA Vein Clinics for personalized treatment recommendations.

 Causes of Varicose Veins

 Varicose veins are a sign of vein disease, also known as venous insufficiency.
 Venous insufficiency affects millions of adults in the United States.
-It is a progressive disease, meaning that symptoms tend to get worse over time.
+It is a progressive disease, meaning symptoms tend to worsen over time.

 Many of our patients want to know what causes varicose veins to develop in the first place.
 Your circulatory system consists of different types of blood vessels, including veins and arteries.
-Your arteries are responsible for transporting oxygenated blood and nutrients throughout the body, while your veins return oxygen-depleted blood to the heart for reoxygenation.
+Your arteries transport oxygenated blood and nutrients throughout the body, while your veins return oxygen-depleted blood to the heart for reoxygenation.